MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0080-fieldlengthdecreasenotallowed.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# AppSourceCop Rule AS0034
+# AppSourceCop Rule AS0080
-Unsupported table property change
+Fields must not decrease in length

 ## Description
-Modifying table properties can lead to destructive changes that will break the upgrade of existing installations and dependent extensions.
+Field length changes can only be increasing.
+If the field part of the primary key, the field length cannot change.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also